ALASdoo/alasdoo_com/content/jobs/fullstack.md

 ---
 title: Full Stack Software Developer
-slug: "fullstack"
+slug: 'fullstack'
 type: job
 layout: single
 ---

-_ALAS doo is a web development and quality assurance service company that has out-of-the-box innovation, ingenuity and originality at the heart of its business.
-We go the extra-mile to build a motivated and diverse pool of extraordinary talents to ensure that our services always go above and beyond our clients’ needs.
-Quality Assurance is our passion and specialty._
+### WHO ARE WE?

+ALAS d.o.o. is a Software Development and Quality Assurance outsourcing company with extensive experience in web development, project management, manual and automated testing.

+Aligning the product vision with the technical team is our specialty.
+Through open communication and a personal approach, we consider every aspect of the project so that we are empowered to assist and consult in every step of the development process.

+We thrive in a positive environment where everybody’s heard and understood, people are polite and assertive, and tackle challenges head-on, having fun along the way.

-> Driven by these, we are looking to hire a talented Full Stack Software Developer for full-time employment in Novi Sad, Serbia.
+Driven by these, we are looking for You - a reliable and talented Software Developer to join our development team.
->
-> You will be part of a remote team of developers who will work directly with our Danish client and will be helping in the development of a special content management system for easy website creation.
->
-> The project you will be working on is a complex service that has been developed for years and not just a temporary project that will finish in a couple of months.
-It is crucial that you have excellent communication skills and a good understanding of international business relations that will enable you to communicate clearly by video call, telephone and e-mail.
-Key parts of the interview will be conducted in English.
->
-> We are opening our doors to talents who are enthusiastic about software architecture and quality of the code, and are looking to build their knowledge and experience in diverse areas.

-### THE CLIENT
-The Client is a global "Software as a Service" company that makes it easy for Internet users to make their own websites.
-You will have a unique opportunity to become part of a leading global supplier of websites for private individuals and small businesses.
-Every month we sign up around 300.000 new users and 5000 new paying customers, but our ambitions go way beyond that.
-Our goal is to become one of the world's top ten website builder applications and you can be a key player in achieving that goal.
-Our company foundation is solidly positioned for growth and now we just need you to move forward.
+### WHAT WILL YOUR JOB LOOK LIKE?

+As a valued member of a small and dynamic Software Engineering Team, the Senior Software Engineer plays a crucial role in designing and developing software and database components for an innovative and consumer-facing platform.
+This platform serves healthcare providers and payers with its advanced tools and reporting capabilities.

+Collaborating closely with the Director of Software Development and Lead Software Engineer, this position contributes to the overall platform and database architecture design, leads the design of selected domains, and develops, tests, and maintains both prototype and production software.

+A key responsibility of this role is overseeing various elements of the platform and database architecture, including User Interface, information security, business logic, workflow, and database structure.

+Embracing an Agile/Scrum methodology, the Senior Software Engineer works harmoniously with the Chief Product Officer, senior product and project managers, and fellow software and database developers.
+The ideal candidate for this position should have prior experience in Agile/Scrum environments, as they will play a role in refining and enhancing the team's processes, tools, and work culture.

+Familiarity with software automation techniques, tools, and approaches is desirable as they contribute to the team's growth.

+Experience in healthcare data content and data exchange standards (HL7 CDA, C-CDA and FHIR®), as well as database engineering and architecture, is also highly desired.

+Ability to work and contribute in a small, fast moving situation where flexibility of skills and willingness to take on new tasks is key to the culture.

+### WHAT DO WE EXPECT FROM YOU?

+- Collaborate with Director of Software Development and Lead Software Engineer in concepts, discussions, designs, and documentation of consumer-facing platform,healthcare provider-facing tools and reporting tools for both healthcare providers and payers.
+- Full stack design, development, test and support for major components or domain areas within the complete ecosystem of solutions.
+- Develop, design and code patterns for reuse across team.
+- Architect, design, develop and deploy next-generation database tables, procedures, and data formats to prioritize efficient and accurate data analytics and reporting.
+- Design, develop, and test reporting and analytics features and capabilities.
+- Collaborate with Chief Product Officer and product and project managers in planning and strategy for future product and platform directions and capabilities.
+- Works with Chief Product Officer and product and project managers to understand specific epic or story objectives.
+- Analyzes and troubleshoots production issues, designs and deploys correcting software.
+- Work with software engineering team to establish flexible but efficient release and deployment processes and tools.
+- Design, develop, and test healthcare system integrations use HL7 and FHIR as well as data exchange via CDA and C-CDA standards.
+- Work with software engineering team in establishing software quality assurance test automation processes and tools.
+- Create, document and communicate high-level technical designs to outside business partners (vendors and customers) as needed.

 ---
-### RESPONSIBILITIES
-* Design and develop new product features backend and frontend
-* Database design and improvements
-* Develop unit tests

----
-### TECHNICAL SKILLS
-* C#, .NET
-* Experience with Angular, JavaScript, HTML, CSS
-* SQL and MSSQL(TransactSQL)
-* Experience with Python is plus
-* Experience working with version control systems such as SVN
-* Experience running a real world website with at least 50 000 visitors per day with a large database is an advantage
-* Great communication skills: remote and physical
-* A grasp of international business relations and cross-cultural competence
-* Excellent Team Player

----
 ### WHAT QUALIFIES YOU?
-* Education: A bachelor’s degree in computer science, information systems or related fields.
-* Language: Aspirants must have an excellent grasp of oral and written English.
-* Experience: 1+ years direct experience in a professional capacity.
-We will consider students of final year with project work experience

-PS: Aspirants will be considered even when their qualification and skills don't perfectly match these.
+- 5+ years of experience with .NET 4.x and C#
+- 5+ years of experience with MVC 4/5
+- 5+ years in web technologies including JavaScript/TypeScript, HTML5, CSS3
+- 2+ years working in modern UI frameworks like Vue.js (preferred) or Angular, React, Knockout
+- 3+ years designing clean and scalable RESTful APIs
+- 5+ years with transactional databases and SQL
+- 2+ years with cloud technologies using AWS or Azure
+- 2+ years with Inversion of Control (IoC) like StructureMap or Unity
+- Strong knowledge of Git (prefer strong knowledge in command line usage)
+- Strong knowledge of object-oriented programming language paradigms
+- Experience with all phases of agile development
+- Plus: Experience with accessibility (including WCAG 1.4 AA standards)
+- Plus: Experience with Octopus, TeamCity or TFS (or similar)
+- Plus: Healthcare software experience
+- Strong interest in staying current with industry trends and techniques
+- Exceptional communication skills (verbal and written)
+- Passion for writing readable, low defect, unit tested code
+- Desire to work as a full stack developer
+- Strong interpersonal and communication skills
+- BS/MS in Computer Science, Engineering or related technical field

 ---

-### BENEFITS
+### WHAT QUALIFIES US?

-__ALAS doo is one Energetic and Exciting Workplace__
+**ALAS doo is one Energetic and Exciting Workplace**

-* An energetic team of go-getters at ALAS doo, always excited about breaking new bounds.
-* Stable and on-going employment with a steady stream of exciting projects.
+- Stable and on-going employment with a steady stream of exciting duties
+- An easily accessible workplace by car, bus, bike or foot
-* A refreshing work environment with a yard and plenty chill-out areas.
+- A refreshing work environment with a yard and plenty chill-out area
-* An easily accessible work place by car, bus, bike or foot.

-__ALAS doo cares about its Talents__
+**ALAS doo cares about its Talents**

-* Your private time is safe with our 8 hour work day and no forced overtime.
+- Your private time is safe with our 8 hour work day and no forced overtime
-* An attractive pay check that keeps you motivated.
+- An attractive pay check that keeps you motivated
+- A fertile environment for development and growth

-__ALAS doo’s mouthwatering Perks__
+**ALAS doo’s mouthwatering Perks**

-* Enjoy sponsored lunch and delicious coffee at work.
+- Enjoy sponsored lunch and delicious coffee at work
-* Enjoy weekly visits from a massage therapist.
-* Enjoy customized bonus you can use as you wish (gym/private health insurance, etc).
+- Enjoy a customized bonus you can use as you wish (gym/private health insurance, etc.)

 ---

-### Are you the one we have been looking to hire?
+### Are we the perfect match?

-Take on the ALAS doo challenge!

-Join the team today!

-> Send your CV to: <jobs@alasdoo.com>
+If You think so, simply send your resume to <jobs@alasdoo.com> and leave the rest to us.

 ---

-### APPLICATION DEADLINE
-We perform interviews as applications come in and encourage you to apply as soon as possible, if you are interested.
+### WHEN TO APPLY?

+As soon as possible!
+We conduct interviews on a first-come, first-served basis, so be fast & fearless!

+Only short-listed candidates will be invited for an interview.
+We can’t wait to meet You!